Django the Bastard: Release

 Django the Bastard was first released in 1969.

 VCI Entertainment released the English dubbed version on DVD during 2002 in both full and widescreen formats under its U.S. title The Strangers Gundown.
 This product is currently out of print (OOP).

-The film was re-released September 18, 2015 in the United States under its original title Django il Bastardo from RetroVision Entertainment, LLC as a double bill with Boot Hill.
+The film was re-released on 18 September 2015 in the United States under its original title Django il Bastardo from RetroVision Entertainment LLC, as a double bill with Boot Hill.
 It features both English and Italian dubs.